michaelerb/da-workshop/faqs.md

 ### Great, how do I apply for the workshop?

-To apply for the workshop, please fill out this form: https://forms.gle/rNQZMdUBMpy2wSzR9 *(NOTE: Form is not yet finalized.
+To apply for the workshop, please fill out [this application form](https://forms.gle/rNQZMdUBMpy2wSzR9). *(NOTE: Form is not yet finalized.
 Do not fill it out yet.)*

 ### What if I don't get accepted?